Amelia Perri, Registered Psychotherapist, RP, RN, BScN, MC (Vaughan and Tottenham locations)

 Trish recognizes how hard it can be to take the initiative to see a therapist.
 Knowing that, she provides a safe and nurturing environment for people to begin to look a little more closely at what is troubling them.
 Trish works with clients to help them gain a deeper understanding of the situation that brought them to therapy and to help them begin to identify small changes that can be made to their lives, that will gently shift the trajectory of their lives in a more positive direction.
 Trish prioritizes working collaboratively with clients, recognizing clients are the experts on their own lives, and moving at the pace they set for therapy.

-Samantha Mirarchi, Registered Social Worker, BA (Psych), MSW, RSW (Tottenham and Bradford locations)
+Samantha Mirarchi, Registered Social Worker, BA (Psych), MSW, RSW (Tottenham, Bradford and Vaughan locations)

 Samantha Mirarchi is a registered Social Worker with the OCSWSSW (Ontario College of Social Workers and Social Service Workers) and the OASW (Ontario Association of Social Workers).
 She holds a Bachelor of Arts degree with Honours in Psychology from York University, and a Master of Social Work degree specializing in Mental Health from the University of Toronto.

 Samantha has received education and training in various therapeutic modalities such as cognitive behaviour therapy, narrative therapy, solution-focused therapy, trauma therapy, crisis intervention, psychodynamic therapy, and the Gottman method for couples.
 She is also committed to seeking ongoing learning and training opportunities to expand her counselling orientation and knowledge as a therapist.